JonasGoebel/hsfd-cc-lost-deploy/README.md

     - Extend the Terraform configuration to create additional instances.
     - Use Docker Swarm or Kubernetes for orchestration.

- 2. Vertical Scaling (Increase VM Resources):
+ 2. Vertical Scaling (Increase VM resources):

  - Modify the OpenStack flavor in terraform/main.tf: flavor_name = "m1.large"
  - This increases CPU and memory of your VM to handle more concurrent users.

+The scripts inside this repository are a proof of concept.
- For real production environments, consider horizontal scaling with Kubernetes for better resiliency and load balancing.
+For real production environments, consider running a container orchestrator like Kubernetes on bare metal and apply horizontal scaling for better resiliency and load balancing.